svetlanasekulic95/ComputerVision/README.md

   --video VIDEO  Path to .mp4 video

   --model MODEL  Model for detection use which one you want, default value is yolov8s.pt

+  # SEE RESULT

+  Click q on video to see mas speed in your terminal.